Towards Zero Waste at Events

 We at SNCW have received some grant funds to help support event Towards Zero Waste efforts.
 We can help with planning, volunteer training, TZW station equipment and more.
 Please contact us if your event is ready to go TZW!

-The 2025 Apple Blossom Festival (April 24th to May 4th) will once again be promoting "Towards Zero Waste" or TZW!
-Our efforts will be focused on the Thursdays, Fridays, Saturdays and Sundays of the festival.
-This is a giant volunteer coordination undertaking, and we are thankful for the many individuals who help us!
+The 2025 Apple Blossom Festival (April 24th to May 4th) promoted "Towards Zero Waste" or TZW once again!
+This is a giant volunteer coordination undertaking, and we are thankful for the many individuals who helped us divert 1 ton of compostable waste and 1 ton of recycling from landfill.

 SNCW is proud to be a part of this collaborative effort.
 Many people are behind the scenes making sure: